Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: Evaluation and Results

 \subsection{Hardware-Efficient Scaling (Q3)}

-We varied the number of ansatz layers (2--5) and the number of measurement shots (75 to 10,000) in the VQE preparation task to evaluate how these factors affect \sol{}'s fidelity.
-Each configuration was repeated across multiple seeds to assess stability and convergence. \textbf{Results.} Fig.~\ref{fig:scaling} shows that three to four layers yield the best balance between expressivity and trainability: \sol{} consistently reached low TVD with minimal variance in this range.
-Two layers underfit the target distribution and exhibited unstable convergence, while five layers introduced over-parameterization that degraded performance.
-In terms of shot budget, 250 measurements were sufficient to achieve stable convergence.
-Using only 75 shots produced high variance and unreliable results, whereas increasing to 500 or even 10,000 shots offered no significant fidelity gains.
-These findings demonstrate that \sol{} achieves hardware-efficient preparation with modest circuit depth and measurement overhead, making it well suited to near-term resource constraints.
+We varied the number of ansatz layers (2--5) and the number of measurement shots (75 to 10,000) in the VQE sampling task to evaluate how these factors affect \sol{}'s fidelity.
+Each configuration was repeated across multiple seeds. \textbf{Results.} Fig.~\ref{fig:scaling} shows that three to four layers yield the best balance between expressivity and trainability: \sol{} consistently reached low TVD with minimal variance in this range.
+Two layers underfit the target distribution and exhibited unstable convergence, whereas five layers introduced overparameterization, degrading performance.
+Further, 250 shots were sufficient to achieve stable convergence.
+Using only 75 shots produced high variance and unreliable results, whereas increasing to 500 or even 10,000 shots offered no significant fidelity gains: a trend also observed for other circuits.
+These findings demonstrate that \sol{} achieves hardware-efficient matching with modest circuit depth and measurement overhead, making it well suited to near-term devices.